ARMmbed/mbed-os-5-docs/docs/tools/mbed_tools/build_profiles.md

-## Build profiles on mbed CLI and the online compiler
+## Build profiles on Arm Mbed CLI and the online compiler

-mbed OS 5 supports three primary build profiles: *develop*, *debug* and *release*.
+Arm Mbed OS 5 supports three primary build profiles: *develop*, *debug* and *release*.
 The Online Compiler uses the *develop* profile.
-When building from mbed CLI, you can select a profile by adding the ```--profile <profile>``` flag.
+When building from Arm Mbed CLI, you can select a profile by adding the `--profile <profile>` flag.
 You can specify custom user-defined profiles by giving the path to the profile.

 ### Develop profile